microtrain/bootcamp/06-CSS/02-SASS.md

 ### Exercise 2 - Live Reload / Watch a File

 The downside to a preprocessor is the compilation step.
 This takes time and slows down development.
-We remedy this by creating a *watcher* this watches a target file for changes and rebuilds it's CSS version in the background.
-This is one less thing you need to think about which can help keep you in flow.
+We remedy this by creating a *watcher* this watches a target file for changes and rebuilds its CSS version in the background.
+This is one less thing you need to think about.
 Open a split console window and run the following command in one of the panels.

 ```sh
 sass --watch /var/www/mtbc/scss/main.scss:/var/www/mtbc/scss/main.css